sidneyrod/sidneyrod/README.md

 ![](https://komarev.com/ghpvc/?username=sidneyrod&color=blueviolet)

 My name is Sidney Rodrigues!
-I'm a software developer student.
+I'm a software developer who is seeking an opportunity.

 - 💙 Interests: Java, Spring, HTML, CSS, Typescript, React.

 - 🌱 I’m always deepening and seeking more knowledge in Java, Spring Boot, React, Typescript and in general technologies.

 - My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in Drums (love DW Drums), also Bass (prefered Music Man Stingray), but I also like to play acoustic guitar (Takamine is my prefered sound) and a little bit Piano.
 I can sing a little.
-🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series and travel with my wife.
+🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series, RPG Games and travel with my wife .

 - I love and I have facility to learn new things!